Education and Research System

 Faculty in charge: Fabien Lombardo, Kazuya Morikawa, Ryosuke Ohniwa

-The faculty members handling each field (Fabien Lombardo (companies in the food field), Kazuya Morikawa (companies in the heath field) and Ryosuke Ohniwa (companies in other fields)) provide guidance throughout each of the following processes.
-If students need to learn further knowledge or skills that would be difficult to acquire on the internship, they can do so from these faculty members.
-The amount of time spent on such guidance counts toward the number of subject study hours.
+Faculty members specializing in each field (Fabien Lombardo for food-related companies, Kazuya Morikawa for health-related companies, and Ryosuke Ohniwa for other industries) provide guidance throughout the various stages of the internship process.
+If students require additional knowledge or skills that are not attainable during the internship, they can seek guidance from these faculty members.
+The time spent on such guidance is counted as part of the total study hours for the course.

 Third and fourth semester internship workflow (planned)